Enhancing Forest Trees With Genome Editing

 GRO FORTH: Genomic Resource Optimization for Forest Health

-In this project, researchers at the College of Natural Resources will develop a reference quality genome sequence for Fraser fir trees and tissue specific gene expression information of loblolly pine trees.
-This information will refine current knowledge of defense gene sequences in these economically important species and help identify sequences for the development of genetically improved Fraser fir and loblolly pine trees, which will positively impact forest health and Christmas tree production in the Southeast and beyond.
+This project aims to develop a reference quality genome sequence for Fraser fir trees and tissue specific gene expression information of loblolly pine trees.
+This information will refine current knowledge of defense gene sequences in these species and help identify sequences for the development of genetically-improved Fraser fir and loblolly pine trees, which will positively impact forest health and Christmas tree production in the southeastern United States and beyond.

 Researchers will also recruit and educate a graduate student to apply molecular technologies for rapid improvements to forest health and productivity.
 With increasing temperatures driving unprecedented numbers of outbreaks of forest insect pests and diseases, the recruitment and training of well-trained specialists that can develop and implement these technologies is the primary means to combat the inevitable outcomes associated with a changing climate.